mdn/content/files/en-us/web/http/headers/sec-ch-prefers-color-scheme/index.md

 The **`Sec-CH-Prefers-Color-Scheme`** [user preference media feature client hint](/en-US/docs/Web/HTTP/Client_hints#user_preference_media_features_client_hints) request header provides the user's preference for light or dark color themes.
 A user indicates their preference through an operating system setting (for example, light or dark mode) or a user agent setting.

 If a server signals to a client via the {{httpheader("Accept-CH")}} header that it accepts `Sec-CH-Prefers-Color-Scheme`, the client can then respond with this header to indicate the user's preference for a specific color scheme.
-The server can send the client appropriately adapted content, for example, images or CSS, to display light text on dark background on subsequent rendered content.
+The server can send the client appropriately adapted content including images or CSS to display a light or dark mode for subsequent rendered content.

 This header is modeled on the {{cssxref("@media/prefers-color-scheme", "prefers-color-scheme")}} media query.